Our guide will walk you through how to choose the best breast pump for your needs.

 For example, if you are planning on pumping more than an occasional baby bottle, your best bet is a double pump from a brand like Spectra or Medela.
 While the double electric pumps may cost more upfront prices ranging from $100-$500, this usually replaces the cost of formula.

-Now that you have determine the best pump type you can compare brands.
+Now that you have determined the best pump type you can compare brands.

 One consideration is how much support the brand you choose offers.
-Several brands like Spectra, Medela or Adro offer great customer support to pumping moms.
+Several brands like Spectra, Medela, and Adro offer great customer support to pumping moms.

 The flange is connected to the breast pump tubing and comes into direct contact with your breast.

-Breast pump flanges is not a one size fits all part.
-In fact, getting the sizing right on your flanges is extreamley important.
+Breast pump flanges are not a one size fits all part.
+In fact, getting the sizing right on your flanges is extremely important.
 These inexpensive parts deserve your full attention.

 When choosing the right size flange, keep in mind that your nipple size will increase while you are pumping.
 We strongly recommend having every size flange available for your breast pump manufacturer on hand.
 This will allow you to get the hang of which size fits your nipple the best.

-One of our favorites is Pumping Pals, which offers variety kits, so you can order a pair of small, medium, and large all in one kit.
+One of our favorites is Maymom detachable flanges, which offers various kits, so you can order a pair of small, medium, and large all in one kit.

 This is especially important if you are pumping over half the time or are exclusively pumping.